FilippoO2/Opensim-Kinematics-Analysis/README.md

 config.py - where you set the variables needed to run the package.

-point_dict_creator.py - Reads an Excel file containing the point start and end frames within a trial.
+point_dict_creator.py - Reads an Excel file containing the start and end frames within a trial.
 This is used to crop data so that measurements are made for movement during points only.

 full_body_kinematics.py - creates a pandas dataframe for the trial of interest using the associated position and velocity .sto files.
 Resultant velocity, accelerations and energies are calculated and added to the dataframe.